JoFrieWeiss/Yong-Weiss-et-al.-2025/Graphics & Statistics/ReadMe.md

 The analysis requires the following CSV files, which should be placed in a `data` subfolder within your project directory:

 1.  `data/Calculate_all_information_result_unclassfied.csv`: The main dataset containing all measurements for sediment samples, including age, TOC, DNA results, and biomass calculations.
+Used by both scripts.
-2.  `data/Viridiplantae_PCA_combin_all.csv`: A specialized dataset containing detailed abundance data for plant families (Viridiplantae), used for the PCA and specific family time-series plots.
+2.  `data/Viridiplantae_PCA_combin_all.csv`: A specialized dataset containing detailed abundance data for plant families (Viridiplantae), used for the PCA in both scripts.

 ---

-## How to Run the Script

-1.  **Clone or download the repository.**
-2.  **Organize your files.** Create two subdirectories in the main project folder:
-    -   `data/`: Place the required `.csv` files here.
-    -   `Figure/`: This folder will be created automatically by the script to store the output plots.
-3.  **Update file paths.** Open the `analysis_script.R` file.
-At the top of the script (Section 2), modify the `data_path` and `figure_path` variables to match your local file structure. **Using relative paths is highly recommended.**
-    ```R
-    # Example of updated relative paths
-    data_path <- "data/Calculate_all_information_result_unclassfied.csv"
-    figure_path <- "Figure/"
-    viridiplantae_path <- "data/Viridiplantae_PCA_combin_all.csv"
-    ```
+## Project Scripts and Usage

+This project is organized around two primary R scripts.

+### 1. Main Visualization Script (`analysis_script.R`)

+This is the primary script for creating the visual outputs of the project.

+-   **Purpose**: To process the raw data and generate all figures (e.g., Fig 2-6, Supplementary Figs S3-S11).
+-   **Usage**:
+    1. Ensure all required data files are in the `data` folder.
+    2. Update the file paths at the top of the script.
-4.  **Execute the script.** Run the entire `analysis_script.R` in R or RStudio.
-The script will process the data and save all figures as both `.png` and `.pdf` files in the `Figure` directory.
+    3. Run the script.
+It will generate and save all plots to the `Figure` folder.
+-   **Output**: A series of high-resolution plots saved as both `.png` and `.pdf` files.

+### 2. Statistical Analysis Script (`multivariate_analysis.R`)

+This script is dedicated to the core statistical modeling and does not produce saved plots.

+-   **Purpose**: To perform focused multivariate statistical analyses on the dataset.
+The script is structured to run RDA and PCA, and is set up with packages for GLMM (Generalized Linear Mixed-Effects Models).
+-   **Key Methods**:
+    -   **Redundancy Analysis (RDA)**: Performed on the full taxonomic dataset.
+The species data (biomass percentages) is **fourth-root transformed** to stabilize variance before analysis.
+    -   **Principal Component Analysis (PCA)**: Performed on the Viridiplantae (plant) dataset.
+The species data undergoes a **Hellinger transformation** followed by a **group-wise normalization** for each lake.
+-   **Usage**: Run the script to perform the calculations.
+The results, such as model summaries, will be printed directly to the R console.
+-   **Output**: Console output containing summaries of the RDA and PCA models (e.g., explained variance, component scores).

 ---

-## Script Structure
+## Output Summary

-The R script is organized into the following sections for clarity and maintainability:

--   **Section 1: Load Libraries:** Loads all necessary R packages.
--   **Section 2: Configuration and Data Loading:** Sets file paths and loads the primary datasets.
-It also performs initial data cleaning and defines helper functions used throughout the script.
--   **Figure 2-6 & Supplementary Figures S3-S11:** Each figure has its own dedicated section.
-Within each section, the code performs the specific data manipulation and generates the plot.
-This modular structure makes it easy to find, understand, and re-run the code for any specific figure.
+-   The **`analysis_script.R`** generates a comprehensive set of visual outputs (plots) in the `Figure/` directory.
+-   The **`multivariate_analysis.R`** provides statistical model results directly in the R console for interpretation and further analysis.

 ---

-## Output

-The script will generate a series of high-resolution plots saved in the `Figure/` directory.
-These include:

--   **Maps and Bar Plots:** Comparing burial rates across different lake cores.
--   **Time-Series Plots:** Showing trends in TOC, DNA, biomass, and environmental variables over time.
--   **Compositional Plots:** Visualizing the relative abundance of different taxonomic groups.
--   **Ordination Plots (PCA/RDA):** Exploring the relationships between species composition and environmental drivers.
--   **Model Diagnostic and Effect Plots (LMM/GLM):** Showing the statistical results of the linear mixed-effects models.

----

 ## Contact

-For any questions regarding the code or the analysis, please contact [Your Name] at [your.email@example.com].
+For any questions regarding the code or the analysis, please contact Josefine Friederike Weiß at Josefine-Friederike.Weiss@awi.de